Social Icons

 Directed by Will Gluck

-I recall enjoying the first Peter Rabbit and I think many other people did too so maybe that is why they believed to add to the fun by giving us Peter Rabbit 2, problem is I struggled to keep my eyes open.
-This movie was not as good as the first one, it just had many more characters and a plot that felt like the director bit more than he could chew.
+I recall enjoying the first Peter Rabbit, and I think many other people did too, so maybe that's why they decided to add to the fun with Peter Rabbit 2.
+The problem is, I struggled to keep my eyes open.
+This movie wasn’t as good as the first one—it just had many more characters and a plot that felt like the director bit off more than he could chew.

-A lot was happening in the home front for Bea who is now married to McGregor.
-Then there was a lot happening in Peter’s life who (as a rabbit) was going through some deep stuff about his past and his present.
+There was a lot happening on the home front for Bea, who is now married to McGregor.
+Then there was a lot happening in Peter’s life, who (as a rabbit) was going through some deep stuff about his past and his present.

-We also had Flopsy and Mopsy going through their own form of identity crisis and there is a massive book deal in it for Bea which seems to want to take her away from all she knows.
-I would not say there was too much happening which the movie would lose you – all these are well arranged to make sure you do not get lost (well done to the director for that).
-The problem was all these gave the movie so much to do and removed the fun laughs and excitement from the first movie.
+We also had Flopsy and Mopsy going through their own form of identity crisis, and there’s a massive book deal for Bea that seems to want to take her away from all she knows.
+I wouldn’t say there was too much happening where the movie would lose you—all these elements were well-arranged to make sure you didn’t get lost (well done to the director for that).
+The problem was, all these plot points gave the movie so much to do, and it took away the fun, laughs, and excitement from the first movie.

-Peter Rabbit 2 is a live action/computer animated comedy movie, based on a series of children books by writer Beatrix Potter, this new addition to the Peter Rabbit story starts at a wedding.
-Bea (Rose Byrne) is getting married to Thomas (Domhnall Gleeson) with Peter being the best man.
-The challenge to Peter is that he is losing his precious Bea with whom all he and all the animals have formed a family.
-Or in another way, their family is expanding and adding Thomas to it.
+Peter Rabbit 2 is a live-action/computer-animated comedy movie based on a series of children’s books by writer Beatrix Potter.
+This new addition to the Peter Rabbit story starts at a wedding.
+Bea (Rose Byrne) is getting married to Thomas (Domhnall Gleeson), with Peter being the best man.
+The challenge for Peter is that he is losing his precious Bea, with whom he and all the animals have formed a family.
+Or, in another way, their family is expanding with Thomas joining it.

-Thomas is still not fond of Peter’s mischievous ways and Peter starts to get the feeling that he is missing something in his life, his father.
+Thomas is still not fond of Peter’s mischievous ways, and Peter starts to feel like he’s missing something in his life—his father.

-When a publisher approaches Bea with a publishing deal which we see a lot of changes to the book characters and their places of adventure, Thomas was not onboard.
-Even Peter was not fully in support of the idea, which led to him running into another rabbit who claims to be a friend of his father.
+When a publisher approaches Bea with a publishing deal that leads to changes in the book characters and their places of adventure, Thomas is not on board.
+Even Peter isn’t fully in support of the idea, which leads to him running into another rabbit who claims to be a friend of his father.

-This Rabbit has his own crew who are thieves who are planning a big score and want to use Peter’s skill of mayhem to make it happen.
-Now Peter feels at home with this crew and he is now caught between his allegiance to this new family and the one he has at home.
+This rabbit has his own crew of thieves who are planning a big score and want to use Peter’s skill of mayhem to make it happen.
+Now, Peter feels at home with this crew and is caught between his allegiance to this new family and the one he has at home.

-It is hard to find anyway to recommend this movie, just wished they had stuck to things happening on the farm.
+It’s hard to find any way to recommend this movie.
+I just wish they had stuck to things happening on the farm.

 0 comments: